citp/privacy-policy-historical/t/tr/tre/treatwell.co.uk.md

     * To send you information about competitions and surveys and details of promotional offers of our Partners and about other selected third parties’ goods or services, for example those of health, beauty, leisure and lifestyle brands, by email and as push notifications via the App
     * To pass your personal information to our Partners and other selected third parties’, for example health, beauty, leisure and lifestyle brands, to enable them to send you information about their goods and services on their own behalf
     * To place cookies and use similar technologies in accordance with the Cookies section of this Privacy Policy and the information provided to you when those technologies are used
-    * on other occasions where we ask you for consent, we will use the data for the purpose which we explain at that time
+    * On other occasions where we ask you for consent, we will use the data for the purpose which we explain at that time